ckruger097/ckruger097/README.md

 - 👀 I’m interested in back end Go, Python, and Kotlin development, and am digging into smart contracts & blockchains.
 - 🌱 I’m currently learning CS @ George Mason University, where I'm a rising senior.
 - 💞️ I’m looking to collaborate on smaller open source projects, and maybe join a dev team for a DeFi project or DAO.
-- 📫 How to reach me -> ckruger4 at gmu.edu
+- 📫 How to reach me -> cameron • r • kruger 🌀 gmail.com

 <!---
 ckruger097/ckruger097 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.